 - Education and Training

 People are a vital component to the effective delivery of forensic science across the many different fields, models and jurisdictions.
 Education and continuing professional development (CPD) is the responsibility of management and that of the education and training providers and individuals.
 It is also recognised that some culture change must happen in forensic science, which is greatly facilitated by education.
-We seek papers from anyone who has views on or experience of what educational basis is appropriate or what CPD is helpful to deliver your mission.

 Chair: Associate Professor Anders Nordgaard Co-chair: Dr. Tereza Neocleous